sahenke13/liri-node-app/README.md

     -All of the commands that are run using the Liri Node App are recorded in the log.txt file.

-    -See below for photo examples.
+    -See below for photo examples and a video example.

 Here is an example of using the concert-this command.
 ![](./pictures/movie-this.PNG)